tencent cloud

 Setting Tags in the TDMQ for MQTT Console

-When we take the above scenario as an example, after designing the tag keys and values, you can log in to the TDMQ for MQTT console to set tags.
+Using the above scenario as an example, after you design the tag keys and values, you can log in to the TDMQ for MQTT console to set tags.

 1. Log in to the TDMQ for MQTT console.

-2. On the Cluster page, select a region, select the clusters for which you want to edit tags, and click Edit Resource Tag at the top of the page.
+2. On the Cluster Management list page, select a region and the clusters for which you want to edit tags, and click Edit Resource Tags at the top of the page.

 3. In the Edit Tags pop-up window, set tags.